 It can be tough to prioritise paying down technical debt over new feature development.
 But if technical debt is not repaid, features will end up costing more and taking longer to get to customers.

 Understanding technical debt and having simple tools to manage it, will help keep your project running on time, and on budget.
+At Somar Digital we use the agile methodology to run projects while using the Silverstripe CMS to build our websites.
 As a product owner, you will gain a deeper understanding of project requirements, and be able to effectively communicate with stakeholders about project costs and timelines.